Kupas Hachesed Meoroth

 |$40k - $80k||0|

-Based on T3010 filings from F2010 to F2014, Kupas Hachesed Meoroth's major charitable activity is sending funds to Israel's poor.
-Since KHM's establishment, the only recipient reported in the T3010 filing is Yitzchok Shlomo Levy.
+Based on T3010 filings from F2010 to F2016, Kupas Hachesed Meoroth’s major charitable activity is sending funds to Israel’s poor.
+Since KHM’s establishment, the only international grant recipient reported in the T3010 filing is Yitzchok Shlomo Levy in Israel, receiving $21.0m (93% of total grants) in F2016.
 Ci does not know if this is an individual, a charity or other organization.
+In Canada, the largest 3 grants allocated in F2016 were to Chasdei Avos Foundation ($124k), Tzivos Hashem ($105k) and Mesivta Lubavitch ($90k).

 The financial analysis below uses information from Kupas Hachesed Meoroth’s T3010 CRA filings.

-Kupas Hachesed Meoroth is a big-cap charity with total tax-receipted donations of $12.2m in F2014.
+Kupas Hachesed Meoroth is one of Canada’s largest charities in donations, a Major 100, with with total donations of $20.6m in F2016.
+This is an increase of 58% compared to F2015.
 Administrative costs are less than 1% of revenues and the charity does not report any fundraising costs in its most recent T3010 CRA filing.

-KHM sent $13.7m in F2014 to the Yitzchok Shlomo Levy in Israel in F2014, which accounted for 97% of total revenues.
-Based on the data collected, KHM has sent $94m to Israel since its establishment in 2007.
-It appears that every year, the only recipient of the funds sent overseas is the Yitzchok Shlomo Levy.
+KHM sent $21.0m in F2016 to the Yitzchok Shlomo Levy in Israel, which accounted for 93% of total revenues.
+Based on the data collected, KHM has sent $129.4m to Israel since its establishment in 2007.
+It appears that every year, the only recipient of the funds sent overseas is Yitzchok Shlomo Levy.
 The amount sent overseas never accounts for less than 84% of total revenues.
-In addition to funds sent to the levy, in F2013 KHM also reported spending $151k on foreign exchange programs.
+In addition to funds sent to Yitzchok,

-As of F2014, KHM holds funding reserves of $169k, which consist only of cash and short-term investments and can cover 1% of annual program costs.
+As of F2016, KHM holds funding reserves of $133k which consist only of cash and can cover 2% of annual program and granting costs.

-Ci was unable to contact the charity for review of this profile.
+Ci was unable to contact Kupas Hachesed Meoroth for the review of this profile.

 Financial RatiosFiscal year ending November